Chevrolet Citation: 1982

 For 1982, the Citation underwent a minor exterior revision, as the eggcrate grille was replaced with a horizontally slatted grille design (taking on the design of the Malibu).
 After sitting out for 1981, the two-door coupe made its return as a running change during the model year.

 To improve fuel economy, the 2.5L engine moved to fuel injection; the entire production (including the X-11) was switched to low rolling-resistance tires.

 Sales of the model year decreased over 60% from 1981, coinciding from several factors.
 In addition to negative publicity stemming from large safety recalls of the model line, the Citation faced a much greater degree of internal competition as Chevrolet introduced additional front-wheel drive lines.
-For 1982, the Chevrolet Cavalier (J-car, subcompact) replaced the Monza/Vega, offering coupe, hatchback, sedan, and station wagon designs.
-The Chevrolet Celebrity (A-car, mid-size) replaced the Malibu, offering 2/4-door sedans, and a 5-door station wagon; the front-wheel drive Celebrity shared its chassis underpinnings (including its wheelbase) with the Citation.
+For 1982, the Cavalier (J-car, subcompact) replaced the Monza/Vega, offering coupe, hatchback, sedan, and station wagon designs.
+The Celebrity (A-car, mid-size) replaced the Malibu, offering 2/4-door sedans, and a 5-door station wagon; the front-wheel drive Celebrity shared its chassis underpinnings (including its wheelbase) with the Citation.
 Several competing import vehicles underwent design changes, as the Honda Accord underwent its first redesign and the Toyota Camry was introduced (featuring an optional 5-door hatchback).